ImperialCollegeLondon/hcr2024_tutorial/Readme.md

 You can build your docker image now.

 ### Real robot - Task 1: Connecting to a remote machine
-First, let's connect to the same network: 5G-WiFi-27JF-5GHz.
-(PW:LMYN7RErdPmn​)
+First, make sure that you have connected to this network: 5G-WiFi-27JF-5GHz.

 Before you connect to the robot, we need to configure some parameters.
 - ROS_IP=192.168.1.?
 (Your IP address can be found with `$ ifconfig` or through network settings, install the package with `$ sudo apt install net-tools` if not found)